Characters of the Marvel Cinematic Universe: M–Z: Ultron

 In an alternate universe, Ultron (voiced by Ross Marquand) transfers his A.I. into the not-yet born Vision's body, defeats the Avengers, and eradicates most of Earth's lifeforms.
 He then kills Thanos and takes the Infinity Stones, using them to eradicate all other life in the universe.
 Ultron also becomes aware of the Watcher, and manages to break into the Nexus of All Realities in an attempt to kill him and destroy the multiverse.
-After the Watcher reunites the Guardians of the Multiverse, Ultron becomes aware of and battles the team, but fails to defeat them due to Stephen Strange Supreme's immense power and protection spells.
+After the Watcher forms the Guardians of the Multiverse, Ultron becomes aware of and battles the team, but fails to defeat them due to Stephen Strange Supreme's immense power and protection spells.
 Natasha Romanoff and Captain Peggy Carter manage to shoot an arrow into his head which contains a copy of Arnim Zola's consciousness.
 Subsequently, Zola destroys Ultron from inside his body and takes over it, but starts fighting Killmonger over the Infinity Stones until both are trapped in a pocket dimension by Strange Supreme and the Watcher.
+After going insane, Strange has Killmonger, Zola and a time displaced Ultron amongst his prisoners, but they are returned to their own universes by Kahhori after she strips Killmonger of the Infinity Stones.

+In an alternate universe observed by the Watcher, Ultron was programmed to sing show tunes.

+In another alternate universe, a variant of Ultron with a similar backstory to the one previously fought by the Guardians of the Multiverse destroys his universe, but never hears the Watcher and instead stays in his destroyed universe for eons.
+In order to rescue the Watcher, Captain Carter, Kahhori, Byrdie the Duck and Storm seek out his help.
+Having had eons in an empty universe to reconsider his actions, this Ultron expresses remorse for what he did and agrees to help save both the kidnapped Carter and the Watcher.
+Ultron helps to rescue the pair and stays behind, sacrificing himself so that the Guardians can escape.
+Even with the full power of the Infinity Stones on his side, Ultron proves to be no match for the Watchers and he is quickly destroyed by the Eminence.
+However, his sacrifice allows the Guardians time to come up with a plan to face the Watchers.

-In Earth-838, Ultron Sentries (also voiced by Marquand) serve as guards working for the Illuminati that apprehend Stephen Strange and America Chavez when they arrive there.
+On Earth-838, Ultron Sentries (also voiced by Marquand) serve as guards working for the Illuminati that apprehend Stephen Strange and America Chavez when they arrive there.
 Many of them are later destroyed by Wanda Maximoff.